-Photo enthusiasts do tend to let go of the kit lens that normally comes with the camera kit that they buy as it is mostly deemed to be a cheap low-cost version of better-grade lenses.
-There is no reason, really, as to why you just want to do such, as a few of these lenses are good performers and are worth a second look.
-For the lenses that are let off, they are often listed at the low end of the cost spectrum and are readily available used on the auction market, or in brick-and-mortar stores, for others to choose from.
+Photo enthusiasts do tend to set aside kit lenses that normally come with camera kits as these lenses are deemed a cheap low-cost version of better-grade lenses.
+There is no reason, really, as to why you want to do such, as a few of these lenses are good performers and are worth a second look.
+The lenses that are let off are often listed at the low end of the cost spectrum and are readily available used on the auction market, or in brick-and-mortar stores, for others to choose from.

 I had the opportunity recently to acquire and test the Canon EF-S 18-55mm 1:3.5~5.6 II, an all-plastic lens, which was made available only as part of a Canon DSLR kit (the Canon EF-S 18-55 mm 1:3.5~F5.6 was the kit lens for the Canon EOS 300D).
 The lens is all plastic, except for the lens elements, even has a plastic mount, a super lightweight at 190 grams, measures 69mm x 66.2mm, has no distance indication scale, and has only a barely usable focusing ring located on the end of the extending objective end.